thycotic/privman-docs/how-to/best-practices/ad-import/index.md

 ![](images/01f191c95e0da32c27eafd34e09d1d14.png)

 >**NOTE**: For groups the search filter is by display name.
 For users either display name or UPN can be entered (or a partial with \*).
-This is a common point of trouble - users often use account names or other names that don’t match the Azure AD data.
+This is a common point of trouble - users often use account names or other names that don't match the Azure AD data.
 When in doubt, open the Azure AD portal and make sure the display names match.

 #### Device Import